danielmoncada/date-time-picker-moment-adapter/README.md

 Breaking Changes
 -------
+- Version 4.x.x >= no longer supports ng 16 - 13.
+If you need ng 16-13 support, stick with version 3.x.x.
 - Version 2.x.x no longer supports <= ng 13.
 If you need View Engine support, stick with version 1.x.x.

 Description